Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple is the clear winner when it comes to gaming — on top of its native titles, you can use the Steam Link app to play PC games on a TV, complete with support for Xbox, PlayStation, and other Bluetooth gamepads.
 Roku’s lane is video and music, and the company doesn’t pretend otherwise.

 For those who only care about the basics of video and music, a Roku should be the default option, since anything short of a Streambar is going to be cheaper than an Apple TV and still deliver a solid experience.
-If you pick an Ultra, you’ll get Dolby Vision, Dolby Atmos, the Voice Remote Pro, and Roku’s snappiest processor for just $100.
+If you pick an Ultra, you’ll get Dolby Vision, Dolby Atmos, the Voice Remote Pro, and Roku’s snappiest processor for $100 or less.
 A lot of people will be satisfied with the $70 Streaming Stick 4K Plus, particularly if they don’t have Atmos-compatible speakers.

 Read more: The best smart speakers you can buy